|

 answer below.
 Q: I'm having trouble printing up some of

-your pages.
-Is there some secret to this that I'm missing?
+there some secret to this that I'm missing?

 A: No, it's